 Student Services and Amenities Fee

-The Student Services and Amenities Fee helps to pay for important services such as student counselling, employment/career advice, child care, financial advice, food services, sporting and recreational activities, as well as independent student representation structures.
+The Student Services and Amenities Fee (SSAF) helps to pay for important services such as counselling, welfare service, sporting and recreational activities, as well as independent student representation structures.

 The fee is payable by all domestic students completing undergraduate and postgraduate campus based or Cloud Campus studies.